quantify-os/quantify-core/docs/tutorials/Tutorial 5. Plot monitor.rst

     # plotmon.tuids(["20201124-184709-137-8a5112", "20201124-184716-237-918bee"])
     # plotmon.tuids_extra(["20201124-184722-988-0463d4", "20201124-184729-618-85970f"])

-The difference is that the :class:`~quantify.measurement.MeasurementControl` uses `tuids` and overrides them when running measurements.
+The difference is that the :class:`~quantify_core.measurement.MeasurementControl` uses `tuids` and overrides them when running measurements.

 .. note::

     All the datasets must have matching data variables (settables and gettables).

 The third relevant parameter is the *tuids_max_num*.
-It accepts an integer which determines the maximum number of dataset that will be stored in *tuids* when the :class:`~quantify.measurement.MeasurementControl` is running.
+It accepts an integer which determines the maximum number of dataset that will be stored in *tuids* when the :class:`~quantify_core.measurement.MeasurementControl` is running.

 .. jupyter-execute::